awesome-print/awesome_print/README.md

 	end

 ### Logger Convenience Method ###
-awesome_print adds an ap method to the Logger and ActiveSupport::BufferedLogger classes, allowing you to call:
+awesome_print adds the 'ap' method to the Logger and ActiveSupport::BufferedLogger classes letting you call:

     logger.ap object

 By default, this logs at the :debug level.
-You can override that globally with
+You can override that globally with:

     :log_level => :info

-in the custom defaults (see below), or you can override on a per call basis with
+in the custom defaults (see below).
+You can also override on a per call basis with:

     logger.ap object, :warn

 ### ActionView Convenience Method ###
-awesome_print adds an ap method to the ActionView::Base class making it available within Rails templates.
+awesome_print adds the 'ap' method to the ActionView::Base class making it available within Rails templates.
 For example:

     <%= ap @accounts.first %>

+With other web frameworks (ex: in Sinatra templates) you can explicitly request HTML
+formatting:

+    <%= ap @accounts.first, :html => true %>

 ### Setting Custom Defaults ###
 You can set your own default options by creating ``.aprc`` file in your home